Implant Supported Dentures Greensboro NC

 - Ball-retained dentures are implanted in the jawbone on the denture.
 The implants are ball-shaped and have male-female attachments.
 Both attachment types are interchangeable.

-Both options are custom designed by Dr. Farless using acrylics or porcelain to look just like your real gums and teeth.
+Both options are custom designed by Dr. Farless or Dr. Locklear using acrylics or porcelain to look just like your real gums and teeth.
 Your dental team will take great care to craft a great looking denture that will allow you to improve both the aesthetics of your smile as well as its form and function.

 The Implant Process

 After a thorough examination of your oral health needs, Dr. Farless or Dr. Locklear will be able to assess where to best place your dental implant.
 Many factors will contribute to this decision, including an assessment of areas where the loss of teeth may have led to the loss of bone mass.
 Dr. Farless and Dr. Locklear take great care in this decision, because it is imperative to place the denture at the most ideal spot.

 Since the front of your jaw does not have many nerves or other obstructions, it is usually the perfect location to place an implant.
 Everyone’s experience with implant surgery is different.
 Depending upon several variables, you may require more appointments to complete the process.

 Every implant supported denture treatment begins with a consultation with Dr. Farless or Dr. Locklear.
 Before you proceed, your dentist will determine which denture you may need.
 Your dental team will take X-rays to make an accurate depiction of your teeth and gums.
 Using these, a realistic model can then be created for you.
 Then your dentist will examine your teeth in real time via CT scan to determine the ideal spot to place and embed your implants.